What Light Do Plants Need?

 may require artificial lighting to augment the natural light (daylight "bookends", or "daylight-extension")

-- this is usually in more northern and southern latitudes where seasonal daylight hour variations are greatest..
+- this is usually in more northern and southern latitudes where seasonal daylight hour variations are greatest..► Even when abundant natural light is available, it may be desirable to use artificial lighting to

 extend the number of hours of light exposure the plants receive, in order to "force" growth, to increase